Slackadays/Chata/README.md

 However, how do you even get to this point?

-**Enter the clown world of DSP programming.**
+**Enter the clown world 🤡 of DSP programming.**

 If you want to process signals straight up, all you need is to write some code in a plain old programming language, and you're done!
 But what if you want to make it an audio plugin?
 Now, you're married to some cookie cutter tool that gives you a functional plugin, and hopefully you're done.
 What if you want to use one of those fancy-schmancy DSP processors?
-Say hello to special snowflake systems and highway robbery pricing.
+Say hello to special snowflake software systems and highway robbery pricing.

 Is there a way out?